-Instead, try to mention opportunities only Columbia can provide, like specific professors, course names, extracurriculars, or research opportunities.
+Instead, try to mention opportunities only Columbia can provide, such as specific professors, courses, extracurricular activities, or research opportunities.

 #3: Show Your Passion

-Columbia wants students who care a lot about their studies and their school, so make sure this comes across in their response.
-A bland statement like, “I am impressed by Columbia’s strong engineering program” doesn’t tell the school anything about you or help you stand out from other applicants.
+Columbia wants students who care a lot about their studies and their school, so be sure this comes across in your response.

-You’ve done your research to mention specific qualities of Columbia that have enticed you, and now you need to discuss specific qualities about yourself as well.
+You've done your research to mention certain qualities Columbia has that have enticed you, and now it's time to discuss specific qualities about yourself, too.
 Why does the engineering program make you so excited?
 What do you want to get out of it?
-Be detailed, specific and honest.
+Be detailed, specific, and honest.

-Your Columbia essay should be the strongest example of your work possible.
-Before you turn in your application, make sure to edit and proofread your essays.
+Your Columbia essay should be the strongest possible example of your writing skills.
+Before you turn in your application, take time to edit and proofread your essays.

 Your work should be free of spelling and grammar errors.
 Make sure to run your essays through a spelling and grammar check before you submit.

-If you’re stuck on what to write, looking at “Why Columbia” essays that worked can be helpful.
-In this section, we’ll examine one of the “Why Columbia” essays that worked and talk about what made it strong.
+If you're stuck on what to write for your own essay, looking at "Why Columbia" essays that actually worked can be helpful.
+Below, we examine one "Why Columbia" essay that got a student accepted to Columbia and talk about what specifically made this piece of writing so strong.

 At a college visit this year, I met a Columbia alumnus named Ayushi, whose stories helped me develop a thorough understanding of Columbia.
 Ayushi told me that Columbia funded both her summer trip to Syria to interview refugees and her seed money for a start-up she launched.
 As an aspiring entrepreneur, I'm impressed by a university that encourages students to pursue their own independent creations instead of simply offering the option to work on faculty projects.
 Columbia's four entrepreneurship organizations, among them the Columbia Organization of Rising Entrepreneurs, provide a dynamic start-up community for me to launch my own business.